Recovery of Sturm-Liouville operators from partial boundary spectral data and applications: Introduction and main results

 \section{Introduction and main results}

 The inverse Sturm-Liouville problem, a classical yet perpetually rich area of mathematical analysis, centers on the reconstruction of the potential function \( V(x) \) and boundary conditions from spectral data associated with the Schr\"odinger operator $-\frac{d^2}{dx^2}+V(x)$ on $(0,1)$ subject to Robin boundary conditions at both end points.
 The spectral data typically consists of the eigenvalues $\{\lambda_n \}_{n=1}^\infty$ and corresponding norming constants$\{\gamma_n \}_{n=1}^\infty$, or alternatively, the Weyl--Titchmarsh \( m \)-function, see \cite{Mar52}.
 The theory started with a rigidity result proven by Ambarzumian in 1929 \cite{Ambarzumian1929berEF}; if the Neumann eigenvalues of a Schr\"odinger operator on the interval $(0,1)$ coincide with the sequence of numbers $n^2\pi^2$, $n=0,1,2,\ldots$, then the potential must be identically zero.
 However, this result turns out to be rather special.
 Indeed, the pioneering work of Borg~\cite{Borg1946EineUD} establishes that in the absence of symmetries for $V$, a single spectrum by itself does not suffice to uniquely determine \( V \); however, the knowledge of two spectra corresponding to different boundary conditions ensures uniqueness.
 Levinson~\cite{Levinson} refined this result by identifying conditions under which a single spectrum, augmented with boundary data extracted from the eigenfunctions, guarantees uniqueness.
 The landmark work of Gelfand and Levitan~\cite{GelLev51} introduced an integral equation method that not only proves uniqueness but also provides an explicit reconstruction algorithm from the full set of eigenvalues and norming constants.
 Another classical result which is also pertinent to our study is due to Hochstadt and Lieberman \cite{HL78}, which says that if the potential is known on half of the interval, one spectrum recovers the whole potential.
 We refer also to the work of Marchenko \cite{Mar52} for recovery of $V$ from its associated spectral measure or the Weyl function, and \cite{MCLAUGHLIN1988354} for recovery of the potential from the knowledge of nodal points of the spectrum.
 As we will discuss later, the inverse spectral problem above has profound connections to inverse coefficient determination problems for evolution equations.
+Let us make the terminological comment that throughout the paper we work with one-dimensional Schr\"odinger operators, which serve as the standard normal form of scalar Sturm-Liouville problems via the classical Liouville transformation.

 A key achievement in the inverse spectral theory is the characterization theorem: given a sequence \( \{\lambda_n, \gamma_n\}_{n=1}^\infty \) satisfying certain asymptotic and positivity conditions, there exists a unique potential \( V \in L^2((0,1)) \) and boundary conditions such that $\lambda_n$'s correspond to the spectrum of the Sturm-Liouville problem and, without being explicit, the $\gamma_n$'s are related to some norming constants for its eigenfunctions.
 This result can be interpreted in terms of the inverse spectral map: